richmahn/en_tn/luk/24/intro.md

 ##### Son of Man #####

 Jesus refers to himself as the "Son of Man."
-Every language may not have the ability to have a person refer to himself in the third person.
+Not every language allows a person to refer to himself in the third person.

 ##### "On the third day" #####
 Jesus is said to have risen from the dead on the third day.
 He died on a Friday afternoon (before sunset) and was raised on a Sunday.
 In ancient Israel, a day began and ended at sunset.
 They also counted any part of the day as a "day."